gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The responder selects one or possibly more of compatible security solutions that can be used simultaneously and include them in the response (INIT-ACK).
-If DTLS 1.3 chunks was selected the initiator will later send the PVALID message indicating all the offered solutions.
-This to prevent downgrade attacks where sent solution have been removed on-path.
+If DTLS 1.3 chunks was selected and the Key-Management method follows the recommendation for down-grade prevention the endpoints can know that down-grade did not happen.

 ## Termination of a Protected Association {#termination-procedure}